Oh, the Douro Valley, the enchanted region where the best Portuguese wines are produced and where breathtaking views are waiting for you.

 Rental car

-For the ones out there who love to drive as much as I do, renting a car is the best option to get from Porto to Douro Valley.
+For the ones who love to drive as much as I do, renting a car is the best option to get from Porto to Douro Valley.

-But if this piece of information does not deter you from driving in the region, you’ll be rewarded with an amazing view on your way from Porto to Douro Valley.
+But if this does not deter you from driving in the region, you’ll be rewarded with an amazing view on your way from Porto to Douro Valley.

-If you have already booked your trip to Portugal, you can start looking for a rental car on AutoEurope, where you can not only get an overview of the cars & prices but also handle the booking.
+If you have already booked your trip to Portugal, you can rent car on AutoEurope, where you can not only get an overview of the cars & prices but also handle the booking.

 Driving from Porto to Douro is the best option for those looking for complete freedom and flexibility.
 However, keep in mind that if you plan to indulge on wine tastings in Douro Valley, it would be completely reckless and dangerous to drive afterwards!